zedseven/steg/README.md

 # steg
 A basic steganography library.
-Modtly just for practice with Go.
+Mostly just for practice with Go.